Attic numerals: Symbols

-The symbols representing 50, 500, 5000, and 50000 were composites of an old form of the capital letter pi (with a short right leg) and a tiny version of the applicable power of ten.
+The symbols representing 50, 500, 5000, and 50000 were composites of five (an old form of the capital letter pi with a short right leg) and a tiny version of the applicable power of ten.
 For example, 𐅆 was five times one thousand.

 Special symbols

 The fractions "one half" and "one quarter" were written "𐅁" and "𐅀", respectively.

 The symbols were slightly modified when used to encode amounts in talents (with a small capital tau, "Τ") or in staters (with a small capital sigma, "Σ").
 Specific numeral symbols were used to represent one drachma ("𐅂") and ten minas "𐅗".

 The symbol for 100

 The use of "Η" (capital eta) for 100 reflects the early date of this numbering system.
 In the Greek language of the time, the word for a hundred would be pronounced /[hɛkaton]/ (with a "rough aspirated" sound /h/) and written "ΗΕΚΑΤΟΝ", because "Η" represented the sound /h/ in the Attic alphabet.
 In later, "classical" Greek, with the adoption of the Ionic alphabet throughout the majority of Greece, the letter eta had come to represent the long e sound while the rough aspiration was no longer marked.
 It was not until Aristophanes of Byzantium introduced the various accent markings during the Hellenistic period that the spiritus asper began to represent /h/, resulting in the spelling ἑκατόν.